LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/resources/annoying-syntax/README.md

   ```c
   float* x;
   ```
-  Above we declare a variable called `x` whose type is `float*`, or, in other words, "pointer to a float".
+  Above, we declare a variable called `x` whose type is `float*`, or, in other words, "pointer to a float".
 This means that the value of `x` is simply an address, a number representing the location in memory where a `float` is stored.
   Similarly, we can declare other pointer types in the same way:
   * `char*` declares a pointer to a `char`
   * `int*` declares a pointer to an `int`